MikeSalisbury/eventbright/README.md

 ### PostGreSQL
 PostGreSQL used to manage database
 ### CSS
-CSS used for full styling
+handrolled CSS used for full styling

 ## Future Iterations: